SystemsApproach/5G/disaggregate.rst

 co-located in a cell tower.
 As discussed earlier, other configurations are also possible.

 Second, the figure shows the Mobile Core’s two user plane elements (PGW, SGW) and the Central Unit’s single user plane element (PDCP) further disaggregated into control/user plane pairs, denoted PGW-C / PGW-U, SGW-C / SGW-U, and PDCP-C / PDCP-U, respectively.
-Exactly how this decoupling is realized is a design choice (i.e., not specified by 3GPP), but the idea is to reduce User Plane component to the minimal Receive-Packet / Process-Packet / Send-Packet processing core, and elevate all control-related aspects into the Control Plane component.
+Exactly how this decoupling is realized is an implementation choice (i.e., not specified by 3GPP), but the idea is to reduce the User Plane component to the minimal Receive-Packet / Process-Packet / Send-Packet processing core, and elevate all control-related aspects into the Control Plane component.

 Third, the PHY (Physical) element of the RAN pipeline is split between the DU and RU partition.
 Although beyond the scope of this book, the